ImGuiNET/ImGui.NET-nativebuild/README.md

 2. git submodule update --remote

+3. Update the version in version.json file

-3. and then git commit + push.
+4. and then git commit + push.

 # To Trigger a release push a tag as shown below

-1. Update the version in version.json file

 2. git tag -a v1.4 -m "my version 1.4"